charanbhogagmailcom/reversable-gates-_-VLSI/README.md

 # reversable-gates-_-VLSI
-A project based on the carry select adder by reversable gates using online testability
+A carry select adder project based on the carry select adder by reversable gates using online testability